 System Sand - The system sand that surrounds the AES pipes is an essential component of the system.
 It is critical that the correct type and amount of system sand is used during construction.
-System sand shall be coarse to very coarse, clean, granular sand, free of organic matter meeting MDOT 2NS sand specifications.
+System sand shall be coarse to very coarse, clean, granular sand, free of organic matter.
 System sand is placed a minimum of 3 in above and 6 in below, between, and around the outer perimeter of the AES pipes.
+It shall adhere to all of the following percentage and quality restrictions: